dlb727/practicalmachinelearning/index.md

 length(which(del[del==TRUE])) -> trngcc
 ```
 Visual inspection of the csv file shows a large amount of NAs, and they are consistently dispersed through certain columns for the same records; in fact there are only 406 complete cases out of the 19622 records.
-There are too many NAs for imuptation so the NA's were removed which reduced to 93 variables.  *Note: Although I chose to use the Naive Bayes method which is supposed to handle NAs by omission or bypassing, the sheer number of NAs compelled me to use data cleaning prior to preprocessing.*There are 3 timestamp variables, however, there is no timespan of or cycle of repeated activity.
+There are too many NAs for imputation so the NA's were removed which reduced to 93 variables.  *Note: Although I chose to use the Naive Bayes method which is supposed to handle NAs by omission or bypassing, the sheer number of NAs compelled me to use data cleaning prior to preprocessing.*There are 3 timestamp variables, however, there is no timespan of or cycle of repeated activity.
 The 6 subjects seem to have performed these experiments one time.
 So these three time variables, and an extraneous index variable "X", were also removed which reduced to 89 variables.

 ## Split Dataset